 The Assets and Estates team manage a portfolio of assets worth approximately £640M, with a total GIA of 447,000 m2.
-The Estate currently generates £5.86M per annum.
+Current income from the investment estate generates £5.86M per annum.
 The majority of the portfolio is essential to directly delivering Shropshire Council services.
 The remainder is income generating; generating income to support Council services, as well as contributing to economic growth and commercial objectives.